 The knowledge graph enables fine-grained information access.
 For example city councillors want to confront fellow councillors and alderpersons with statements they previously made.
 These statements are contained in minutes of meetings and can be searched and found as such.
 This is time-consuming however.
 Spinque extracted the statements from the minutes and added them as separate entities to the knowledge graph of the municipality.
 City councillors can now directly search for statements about particular topics and uttered by particular persons from specific parties.
 This way relevant statements can be found easier and quicker.

-After the prototype phase the team deployed the search engine into production.
+After the prototype phase the team deployed the search engine into production under the name U-reka.
 During this process information specialists of the municipality were trained as search designers.
-In the future they will adjust the search engine themselves and possibly design search solutions for other information needs within the municipality.
+In the future they will adjust U-reka themselves and possibly design search solutions for other information needs within the municipality.

 'In time this project might serve as a best practice for the rest of our organization, since all across the municipality we run into problems that can be solved with this technology.'

 Spinque puts Erwin and his team in charge of their search and enables city councillors to find relevant information easily and quickly.

 Utrecht is the fourth-largest city of the Netherlands with approximately 350.000 inhabitants.
 Due to its central position within the country it is an important economic, cultural and educational centre.
 The city council of Utrecht has 45 members.
 They represent the diverse people of the city and oversee the implementation of policy by the College of Mayor and Alderpersons.

 Erwin Raemakers is information and process manager at the Municipal Clerk's Office (MCO).
 The MCO advises and supports the city council and its members in the performance of their duties.
 Erwin directs strategic and innovative projects aimed at facilitating the work of city councillors.

 The team collaborated very closely and produced a new version of the prototype every other week.